WCSCourses/prs_2023/modules/Day1b.docx.md

 (a) create lists of SNPs and individuals and use *\--*remove,
     *\--*extract, *\--*exclude,

-> *\--*include to create new file sets (good for documentation,
+    *\--*include to create new file sets (good for documentation, collaboration)
-> collaboration)

 (b) apply thresholds one at a time and generate new bed/bim/fam files
     (good for applying sequential filters)

-(c) use options (e.g. *\--*maf ) in other commands (e.g. *\--*assoc) to
-    remove SNPs or samples at required QC thresholds during analysis.
+(c) use options (e.g. *\--*maf ) in other commands (e.g. *\--*assoc) to remove SNPs or samples at required QC thresholds during analysis.

 ![](media/image3.jpeg){width="0.3281244531933508in"
 height="0.3281244531933508in"}

 ### Apply individual missingness thresholds

-1. Generate new binary file sets (*\--*make*-*bed) from the 'D1D' binary file set, removing individuals with missingness greater than 3% using a single command (hint: In the 'Inclusion thresholds' section, see the 'Missing/person' sub-section).
+1. Generate new binary file sets (*\--*make*-*bed) from the 'D1D' binary file set, removing individuals with missingness greater than 3% using a single command
+    (hint: In the 'Inclusion thresholds' section, see the 'Missing/person' sub-section).
 Use the output file name 'D1D_imiss3pc'

-2. Examine the output files (no need to open, and remember the bed file can not be read) and the log file
+2. Examine the output files (no need to open, and remember the bed file cannot be read) and the log file

 > ![](media/image4.jpeg){width="0.3541655730533683in"
 > height="0.3593744531933508in"}

 ### Apply SNP missingness and MAF thresholds

-1. Create new binary file sets from the 'D1D_imiss3pc' binary file set (NOT the original D1D files) by setting MAF threshold to 0.05 and SNP missingness threshold to 0.02 (See 'Inclusion thresholds' to obtain the correct threshold flags).
-Use the output file name 'D1D_imiss3pc_lmiss2pc_maf5pc
+1. Create new binary file sets from the 'D1D_imiss3pc' binary file set (NOT the original D1D files) by setting MAF threshold to 0.05 and
+    SNP missingness threshold to 0.02 (See 'Inclusion thresholds' to obtain the correct threshold flags).
+Use the output file name'D1D_imiss3pc_lmiss2pc_maf5pc

 2. Examine the output files and the log file